Feature Articles—Child Care

 To promote early literacy:

-- Be a model of literate behavior for your children: write notes, keep a calendar and daily planner, post lists of food and household needs and children's responsibilities, introduce new vocabulary words during routine conversation and while reading, and subscribe to a local newspaper and magazines the entire family will enjoy.
+- Be a model of literate behavior for your children: write notes, keep a calendar and daily planner, post lists of food and household needs and children’s responsibilities, introduce new vocabulary words during routine conversation and while reading, and subscribe to a local newspaper or magazines the entire family will enjoy.

 - Discuss printed text, words and sounds as objects that can be thought about, manipulated, altered and explored: sing songs, make up silly rhymes, read books and play with words and sounds every day.